Commission considers uses for 11 million in rescue act funds

-Augusta, Ga (WJBF) The 2022 budget has been approved, however there is still these 11 million dollars unassigned commissioners are discussing how to use it how exactly still not known.
+Augusta, Ga (WJBF) – The 2022 budget has been approved, however there is still 11 million unassigned dollars commissioners are discussing how to use.

 If there are rescue acts funds still to spend Commissioner Dennis Williams has two areas where he would like to see the money go.